Smart Groups and Segments

 Before we start creating groups let's go over the basic terminology

-The Custom Field Menu:
+The User Profile Field Menu:

 Step 1: Navigate to the smart group's category on the left sidebar